tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 An `Image` type allows you to store any type of image (PNG, JPEG, BMP, etc.) in an agnostic way that is understood by the whole platform.
 These `Image` values can then be used in automation actions such as "Image Search" or they can be stored in a Datastore so that you can reference them from an App to display a logo or background image.

 Behind the scenes, these values are stored as a [Data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) with the content being a Base64 representation of the image.
-Below shows an example of how an `Image` might be stored behind the scenes.
+Below shows an example of how an `Image` might be stored behind the scenes:

 ```
-data:image/png;base64,iVBORw0KGgoAAA
-ANSUhEUgAAAAUAAAAFCAYAAACNbyblAAAAHElEQVQI12P4
-//8/w38GIAXDIBKE0DHxgljNBAAO9TXL0Y4OHwAAAABJRU
-5ErkJggg==
+data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAUAAAAFCAYAAACNbyblAAAAHElEQVQI12P4//8/w38GIAXDIBKE0DHxgljNBAAO9TXL0Y4OHwAAAABJRU5ErkJggg==
 ```

 #### Casting